thoschr/kalendar/README.md

 ![project status](https://img.shields.io/badge/project%20status-active-brightgreen.svg)
 ![version] (https://img.shields.io/badge/version-stable-blue.svg)

-Kalendar is a cross-platform Gregorian calendar application written in C++ with the QT library for the gui.
+Kalendar is a cross-platform Gregorian calendar application written in C++ with the Qt5 library for the gui.
 This project **is not related** with KDE, but this desktop environment is the main target of this project.
 I'm trying to keep Kalendar as simple as possible and I want to avoid annoying dependencies (so you can easly install it everywhere).

 The project was inspired by gnome-calendar, but I'm writing it from scratch.